-For improvements in cash flows on impaired HTM securities with an allowance for credit losses recognized after the adoption of the new guidance, the allowance for credit losses associated with recoveries may be derecognized up to its full amount.
-For improvements in HTM securities impaired prior to January 1, 2020, interest income continues to follow the recognition pattern pursuant to the impairment guidance in effect prior to January 1, 2020 and recoveries of amounts previously written off are recorded when received.
+For improvements in cash flows on impaired HTM securities with an allowance for credit losses recognized after the adoption of the guidance, the allowance for credit losses associated with recoveries may be derecognized up to its full amount.
 Specifically, we evaluate the yield of each impaired HTM security on a quarterly basis.
 We adjust the impaired security's yield for subsequent increases or decreases in its estimated cash flows, if any.
 The adjusted yield is then used to calculate the amount to be recognized into interest income over the remaining life of the impaired security.
-For improvements in impaired HTM securities with an allowance for credit losses recognized after the adoption of the new guidance, the allowance for credit losses associated with recoveries may be derecognized up to its full amount.
+For improvements in impaired HTM securities with an allowance for credit losses recognized after the adoption of the guidance, the allowance for credit losses associated with recoveries may be derecognized up to its full amount.
 HTM securities are evaluated quarterly for expected credit losses on a pool basis unless an individual assessment is deemed necessary because the securities do not possess similar risk characteristics.
 In assessing whether a credit loss exists on an impaired security, we consider whether there is expected to be a shortfall in receiving all cash flows contractually due.
 When a shortfall is considered possible, we compare the present value of cash flows expected to be collected from the security with the amortized cost of the security.
 If the present value of cash flows is less than amortized cost, an allowance for credit losses is recorded with a corresponding adjustment to the provision (reversal) for credit losses.
 Prior to January 1, 2020, credit losses were recorded as a direct write-down of the HTM security carrying value.

 Certain changes in circumstances may cause us to change our intent to hold a security to maturity without calling into question our intent to hold other debt securities to maturity in the future.
 The sale or transfer of an HTM security due to changes in circumstances, such as evidence of significant credit deterioration in the issuer's creditworthiness or changes in regulatory requirements, is not considered inconsistent with its original classification.
 Other events that are isolated, nonrecurring, and unusual for us that could not have been reasonably anticipated by us may cause us to sell or transfer an HTM security without necessarily calling into question our intent to hold other debt securities to maturity.
-Further, the sale of an HTM debt security would not be considered inconsistent with its classification as HTM if (1) the sale occurs near enough to its maturity date (for example, within three months of maturity) or call date if exercise of the call is probable, that interest rate risk is substantially eliminated as a pricing factor and the changes in market interest rates would not have a significant effect on the security's fair value; or (2) the sale of the security occurs after the Bank has already collected a substantial portion (at least 85% of the principal outstanding due either to prepayments on the debt security or to scheduled payments on a debt security payable in equal installment (both principal and interest) over its term.
+Further, the sale of an HTM debt security would not be considered inconsistent with its classification as HTM if (1) the sale occurs near enough to its maturity date (for example, within three months of maturity) or call date if exercise of the call is probable, that interest rate risk is substantially eliminated as a pricing factor and the changes in market interest rates would not have a significant effect on the security's fair value; or (2) the sale of the security occurs after the Bank has already collected a substantial portion (at least 85%) of the principal outstanding due either to prepayments on the debt security or to scheduled payments on a debt security payable in equal installments (both principal and interest) over its term.